tj-mc/capstonelive/README.md

 # Warning
 I take no responsibility for damages caused by this software.
 Use at your own risk.
 Software is not guaranteed to be bug free.

-Note that this implementation does not contain any protection for repeated submissions, making it very vulnerable to a simple denial of service attack.
+Note that this implementation does not contain any back-end protection for repeated submissions, making it very vulnerable to a simple denial of service attack.

 # Software used
 Bootswatch v4.3.1